opencv/opencv/modules/imgproc/doc/filtering.rst

             | \texttt{dstsize.width} -src.cols*2| \leq  ( \texttt{dstsize.width}   \mod  2)  \\ | \texttt{dstsize.height} -src.rows*2| \leq  ( \texttt{dstsize.height}   \mod  2) \end{array}

 The function performs the upsampling step of the Gaussian pyramid construction  though it can actually be used to construct the Laplacian pyramid.
 First, it upsamples the source image by injecting even zero rows and columns and then convolves the result with the same kernel as in
-:func:`pyrDown`  multiplied by 4.
+:cpp:func:`pyrDown`  multiplied by 4.

 .. index:: sepFilter2D

 sepFilter2D
 ---------------
-.. c:function:: void sepFilter2D( const Mat& src, Mat& dst, int ddepth,                  const Mat& rowKernel, const Mat& columnKernel,                  Point anchor=Point(-1,-1),                  double delta=0, int borderType=BORDER_DEFAULT )
+.. cpp:function:: void sepFilter2D( InputArray src, OutputArray dst, int ddepth, InputArray rowKernel, InputArray columnKernel, Point anchor=Point(-1,-1), double delta=0, int borderType=BORDER_DEFAULT )

     Applies a separable linear filter to an image.